 In Dublin, the Fenian leader, James Stephens, on the run from the British authorities after a dramatic prison break, decided that he would go to the United States and try to repair the rift in the movement.
 He had already brokered a peace within the movement in Ireland between those who wanted an immediate rising and those who felt that the time was not right.

-The more militant section of the movement, led by John Devoy (himself arrested in Feb 1866) and the Irish American organisers and trainers had infiltrated the garrison troops to the extent that one third of them had taken the Fenian Oath.
+The more militant section of the movement, led by John Devoy (himself arrested in Feb 1866) and the Irish American organizers and trainers had infiltrated the garrison troops to the extent that one-third of them had taken the Fenian Oath.
 Added to them there were another 200,000 sworn Fenians within the country.
-However of these only about 40,000 would have been adequately armed.
+However, of these only about 40,000 would have been adequately armed.

 In America, Stephens promised the Fenians that a rising would definitely take place before the year was out.
-However he was prevaricating again and as a result of this he was deposed as overall leader of the Brotherhood .
+However, he was prevaricating again and as a result of this, he was deposed as the overall leader of the Brotherhood.
 Colonel T. J. Kelly, head of the military council of the movement became Acting Chief Executive of the Irish Republic.
 Kelly immediately began to prepare for a rising.
 He and Capt.
 John McCafferty, an American born veteran of the Confederate army with a force of officers set sail for Ireland in January 1867.
 Kelly’s military command was headed by a French military adventurer called Cluseret.

 The provisional government of Ireland